Commercial content | 18+ | T&C's Apply

 It was only a one season stop in the fourth tier of English football this time for the Iron, after a second place finish earned the club an immediate promotion.
-The 2016/2017 season is the third consecutive campaign Scunthorpe have spent in League One.
+The 2018/2019 season is the fifth consecutive campaign Scunthorpe have spent in League One.

 The Scunthorpe United crest was first introduced after the ending of the Second World War.
 This first Scunthorpe football badge was based on the town’s coat of arms, featuring two shells that are found in ironstone and a five link chain representing Ashby, Brumby, Crosby, Frodingham and Scunthorpe that merged to make up the area.
 This badge also featured a sheaf of wheat, a knight’s helmet, a furnace and the Latin motto ‘Refulgit Labores Nostros Coelum’, meaning ‘The Heavens Reflect Our Labours’.

 This Scunthorpe United football crest was used until 1950.
 It wasn’t until the 1970’s when a badge was permanently used on Scunthorpe United kits.
 This crest featured a hand clutching the five link chain, within a shield shape containing the club name in banners above and below.